Skip to main content

 • Adding text overlays to emphasise key points of video sections

-• Additional flair and visual elements
+• Putting in additional flair and visual elements

 • Adding background music to create an atmosphere